Fermium: Discovery

 Some ^{238}U atoms, however, could capture another amount of neutrons (most likely, 16 or 17).

 The discovery of fermium (Z = 100) required more material, as the yield was expected to be at least an order of magnitude lower than that of element 99, and so contaminated coral from the Enewetak atoll (where the test had taken place) was shipped to the University of California Radiation Laboratory in Berkeley, California, for processing and analysis.
 About two months after the test, a new component was isolated emitting high-energy α-particles (7.1 MeV) with a half-life of about a day.
 With such a short half-life, it could only arise from the β^{−} decay of an isotope of einsteinium, and so had to be an isotope of the new element 100: it was quickly identified as ^{255}Fm (t = 20.07±(7) hours).

 The discovery of the new elements, and the new data on neutron capture, was initially kept secret on the orders of the U.S. military until 1955 due to Cold War tensions.
 Nevertheless, the Berkeley team was able to prepare elements 99 and 100 by civilian means, through the neutron bombardment of plutonium-239, and published this work in 1954 with the disclaimer that it was not the first studies that had been carried out on the elements.
 The "Ivy Mike" studies were declassified and published in 1955.

 The Berkeley team had been worried that another group might discover lighter isotopes of element 100 through ion-bombardment techniques before they could publish their classified research, and this proved to be the case.
-A group at the Nobel Institute for Physics in Stockholm independently discovered the element, producing an isotope later confirmed to be ^{250}Fm (t_{1/2} = 30 minutes) by bombarding a target with oxygen-16 ions, and published their work in May 1954.
+A group at the Nobel Institute for Physics in Stockholm independently discovered the element, producing an isotope later confirmed to be ^{250}Fm (t_{1/2} = 30 minutes) by bombarding a ^{238}U target with ^{16}O ions, and published their work in May 1954.
 Nevertheless, the priority of the Berkeley team was generally recognized, and with it the prerogative to name the new element in honour of Enrico Fermi, the developer of the first artificial self-sustained nuclear reactor.
 Fermi was still alive when the name was proposed, but had died by the time it became official.